Generic Name: amiodarone (A-mee-OH-da-rone)

 - if you have abnormal liver function tests or a history of liver problems; lung or breathing problems; other heart problems (eg, heart block, slow or irregular heartbeat); low blood pressure; thyroid problems; low blood potassium, magnesium, or calcium levels; or eye or vision problems

 - if you have recently had severe or persistent diarrhea

 - if you will be having surgery or receiving anesthesia, or if you have an implanted pacemaker or defibrillator

 Some MEDICINES MAY INTERACT with amiodarone solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for allergies, bacterial and fungal infections, blood thinning, cancer, cough, depression or other mental or mood problems, enlarged prostate, erectile dysfunction, heartburn or reflux problems, hepatitis C infection, high blood pressure, high cholesterol, HIV infection, immune system suppression, inflammation, irregular heartbeat or other heart problems, multiple sclerosis, nausea and vomiting, pain, seizures, stomach or bowel problems, Tourette syndrome), multivitamin products, and herbal or dietary supplements may interact with amiodarone solution.
+- Many prescription and nonprescription medicines (eg, used for allergies, bacterial and fungal infections, blood thinning, cancer, constipation, cough, depression or other mental or mood problems, enlarged prostate, erectile dysfunction, heartburn or reflux problems, hepatitis C infection, high blood pressure, high cholesterol, HIV infection, immune system suppression, inflammation, irregular heartbeat or other heart problems, multiple sclerosis, nausea and vomiting, pain, seizures, stomach or bowel problems, Tourette syndrome), multivitamin products, and herbal or dietary supplements may interact with amiodarone solution.
 Check with your doctor to see if amiodarone solution may interact with any other medicine that you are taking.

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if amiodarone solution may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.